sand-worm-labs/docs/docs/sql-syntax/data-types/interval.md

 ## Unsupported Conversions

-In GlueSQL, you cannot convert between different `INTERVAL` subtypes, such as converting 1 MONTH to DAYS or converting YEAR TO MONTH to DAY TO SECOND.
+In WormSQL, you cannot convert between different `INTERVAL` subtypes, such as converting 1 MONTH to DAYS or converting YEAR TO MONTH to DAY TO SECOND.
 These conversions are not supported.

 ## Conclusion

-The `INTERVAL` data type is a powerful way to represent time periods in GlueSQL.
+The `INTERVAL` data type is a powerful way to represent time periods in WormSQL.
 By following the ANSI SQL standard, you can use a combination of subtypes to represent complex periods of time.
 Use the `INTERVAL` keyword when creating tables and inserting values to make the most of this data type.